Evaluating Overfit and Underfit in Models of Network Community Structure: Methods and Materials

 Despite well-regarded survey articles~\cite{porter:etal:2010review,fortunato2010review,peixoto2017bayesian} there are relatively few comparative studies for model selection techniques in community detection~\cite{zhang2012comparative,hoff2008modeling,hric:darst:fortunato:2014,le2015estimating,kawamoto2016comparative,dabbs2016comparison} and most of these consider only a small number of methods using synthetic data (also called ``planted partitions'') or select only a small number of real-world networks, e.g., the Zachary karate club network, a network of political blogs, a dolphin social network, or the NCAA 2000 schedule network.
 The narrow scope of such comparative studies has been due in part to the non-trivial nature both of implementing or obtaining working code for competing methods, and of applying them to a large and representative sample of real-world network data sets.

 For example, Ref.~\cite{le2015estimating} compared several spectral approaches using planted partition networks and five small well-studied real-world networks.
-Ref.~\cite{kawamoto2016comparative} introduced a generalized message passing approach for modularity maximization~\cite{zhang2014scalable} that can either use modularity values directly or use leave-one-out cross-validation~\cite{kawamoto2016cross} to infer the number of clusters.
-Both methods were only evaluated on planted partition models and a small number of real-world networks.
+In contrast, Ref.~\cite{kawamoto2016comparative} carried out a broader comparative analysis of the number of clusters found by six different algorithms.
+The authors also introduce a generalized message passing approach for modularity maximization~\cite{zhang2014scalable} in which they either use modularity values directly or use leave-one-out cross-validation~\cite{kawamoto2016cross} to infer the number of clusters.
+These methods were only evaluated on planted partition models and a small number of real-world networks.
 Ref.~\cite{dabbs2016comparison} proposed a multi-fold cross-validation technique similar to Refs.~\cite{chen2014network,hoff2008modeling} and compared results with other cross-validation techniques using synthetic data.
 Recently, Ref.~\cite{valles-catala_consistency_2017} showed that model selection techniques based on cross-validation are not always consistent with the most parsimonious model and in some cases can lead to overfitting.
 None of these studies compares methods on a realistically diverse set of networks, or provides general guidance on evaluating over- and under-fitting outcomes in community detection.